khaledghobashy/uraeus_mbd/README.md

 #### What is the problem to be solved?

-The primary interest in multi-body dynamics is to analyze the system behavior for given inputs.
+One of the primary interests in multi-body dynamics is to analyze the behavior of a given multi-body system under the effect of some inputs.
 In analogy with control systems; a multi-body system can be thought as a **_system_** subjected to some **_inputs_** producing some **_outputs_**.
 These three parts of the problem are dependent on the analyst end goal of the analysis and simulation.

 #### How is the system physics abstracted mathematically?

-An unconstrained body in space is normally defined using 6 generalized coordinates defining its location and orientation.
+An unconstrained body in space is normally defined using 6 generalized coordinates defining its location and orientation in space.
 For example, a system of 10 bodies requires 60 generalized coordinates to be fully defined, which in turn requires 60 *independent equations* to be solved for these  _unknown_ generalized coordinates.

 The way we achieve a solution for the system is dependent on the type of study we are performing.
 Mainly we have **four types** of analysis that are of interest for a given multi-body system.
 These are: